-- From the Main Screen, press the ◀ or ▶ key to select MENU at the bottom of the screen, then press the key to see the Main Menu. - SET DATE AND TIME will be selected.
+key to see the Main Menu. - SET DATE AND TIME will be selected.
 Press the key two times. - Enter the year, month, day (date), hour, and minute on consecutive screens.
 Use the ▲ or ▼ key to change any value, and press the ▶ key to advance to the next.
 After setting the minutes value, press the key to save the complete setting. - Press the ◀ key multiple times to return to the Main Screen.

-4. Program Schedule versus Nonprogrammable.
+3. Program Schedule versus Nonprogrammable.